MathWorks-Teaching-Resources/Density-Functional-Theory/README.md

 * live script 9: Orbital-Free DFT
 * live script 10: Kohn-Sham DFT
 * live script 11: Applications of DFT
-* live script 12: KS-DFT Solution to Exercise 1
+* live script 12: Solution to Exercise 1 in KS-DFT
+* live script 13: Solution to Exercise 7 in Orbital-Free DFT

 <a name="H_F61733D7"></a>
 # License